Peterborough Chase

 The Peterborough Chase is a Grade 2 National Hunt chase in Great Britain which is open to horses aged four years or older.
 It is run at Huntingdon over a distance of about 2 miles and 4 furlongs (2 miles, 3 furlongs and 189 yards, or 3,995 metres), and during its running there are sixteen fences to be jumped.
-The race is currently scheduled in December.
+The race is currently scheduled for December.
 In 2019, the race's total prize fund was £65,000.